 Before you begin

-Make sure that the origin server supports HTTP range requests, and the origin server can respond to requests with HTTP status code 206 (Partial Content).
+Make sure that the origin server supports HTTP range requests, and the origin server can respond to requests with the HTTP 206 status code (partial content message).
 If the origin server does not support HTTP range requests, resources cannot be cached on POPs.

 If the requested resource is a dynamic resource whose file suffix is not included in the ESA's default cacheable file list, ESA does not set a cache policy for such type of resource, and its cache status in the response is